 The Self-Builder Diaries Chapter Eight: Our New Home is Taking Shape

 Kerry and Frank have been building sustainable homes before they were a thing.
-They’ve promised themselves this will be their last self-build project, that remains to be seen.
+They’ve promised themselves this will be their last self-build journey, but that remains to be seen.

 This is the diary of their current Passivhaus self-build, Anchorage, sat directly on the banks of a river.